-Myth #1: “Try and try and pretty soon you’ll succeed.”
+Myth #1: “Try often enough and pretty soon you’ll succeed.”

 Perhaps we have Disney to blame for having this fairytale mindset, thinking that whoever watches the market 24/7, takes the most trades, and gives up his entire social life, will be rewarded with a happy ending.

 To be consistently profitable at forex trading, you need to hone your abilities and develop your skills.
-This means that you have to work on things that you can control.
+This working on things that you can control.
 So stop depending on good karma to reward you with pips!

 Myth #2: “As long as I have discipline, I’m safe.”

 Either way, traders can still be disciplined AND lose their trades or even accounts.
-It’s all part of the game, ya know?
+It’s all part of the game!